sarahnp7/aws-intro/labs/05-pager-duty.md

 ![](../images/ec2-console-autoscaling.png)

 The Launch Configuration wizard is *very* similar to the Launch instance wizard.
-You will need to specify image(s), instance(s) type(s), volume(s), etc.
+You will need to specify image(s), instance(s), type(s), volume(s), etc.

-On the first screen of the instance wizard, find in Marketplace and select the image which has free WordPress installation already built in.
+On the first screen of the instance wizard, find Marketplace and select the image which has a free WordPress installation already built in.
 We recommend using *"Amazon Linux 64-bit, HVM, SSD, EBS"* because it's eligible for free tier on **t2.micro**.

 ![](../images/user-data-ec2-config.png)

 On the next screen *2.
 Choose an instance type*, select "t2.micro" (Free tier eligible).

-Select Next to proceed to the step *3 Create Launch Configuration*.
+Select Next to proceed to step *3, Create Launch Configuration*.
 Enter the configuration name (arbitrary, could be foobar, but try to give it a meaningful name).
 Now configure the User Data which will install and run Node web server.
 The code was made slow so we can test autoscaling easier.
 To do so open Advanced settings as shown on the screen capture below:

 ![](../images/user-data-ec2-config.png)